Ajmer Jain temple: Svarna Nagri

 When Lord Rishabhdev was born in the royal palace in the center of Ayodhya, the thrones of Indras vibrated indicating the birth of the Divine Child.
 The celestials marched towards the city with great majesty.
-Indra, after completing three rounds of the city took the new born Tirthankar on the 'Airavata (Elephant) to Mt.
+Indra, after completing three rounds of the city took the newborn Tirthankar on the 'Airavata (Elephant) to Mt.
 Sumeru.
 On this golden mountain lies Panduk Shila upon which the Tirthankar was seated for Mahabhisheka.